Manufacturing Timesheet Software: Shift Work, Overtime & Production Tracking

 Best Practices for Manufacturing Timesheets

-8. Mobile supervisor app — Floor managers approve timesheets from production line
+- Mobile access — Floor managers approve timesheets from anywhere, not just the office

 Efficiency Gains: One electronics manufacturer saved £230k annually by identifying overtime patterns through timesheet analytics.
 Reallocated shifts instead of paying premium rates.